 Steve Toy is COO at Memrise, a language learning platform that helps people acquire a language so they can interact with the world around them.
 Steve has made adult literacy the primary cause that he supports with his time and resources for the past 20 years.
 In the mid-90s, Steve was asked to join the board of Vision Literacy, a program he remains connected to despite several moves around the country.

 Maria is senior director of digital publishing for Aptara Inc. She oversees interactive e-book design and development across multiple platforms and devices.
 She has a wide range of experience in educational publishing, e-learning, and digital technology.
 After graduating from Rochester Institute of Technology in 2005, Maria spent her first several years helping big publishers such as HMH and Pearson grow sales with leading-edge e-book production and digital solutions.
-Having driven the development of a highly skilled team of 250 interactive e-book specialists, she has a significant amount of experience managing on and offshore resources.
+Having driven the development of a highly skilled team of 250 interactive e-book specialists, she has a significant amount of experience managing onshore and offshore resources.
 Over the past five years, she has led the development of unique workflows and scalable production models to produce over 10,000 advanced digital solutions for tablets, mobile devices, and web browsers for leading clients in both publishing and enterprise.

-Lynn Reed, happily retired, is the former Executive Director of Literacy Volunteers of Maricopa County, Inc. (LVMC), a position she held for 18 years.
+Lynn Reed, happily retired, is the former executive director of Literacy Volunteers of Maricopa County, Inc. (LVMC), a position she held for 18 years.
 During her tenure, the agency grew to become one of the largest providers of adult education services in Arizona.
 While Lynn was director the agency was designated the Affiliate of the Year by Literacy Volunteers of America in 1998, and in 1999, the agency was awarded the Secretary’s Award from the U.S. Department of Education as one of the ten outstanding adult education programs in America.
 Lynn served on the Governance Council for ProLiteracy from 2003 to 2008 serving as chairperson from 2006-2008.
 She also served on the ProLiteracy Board of Directors from 2006-2008.
-Lynn always chuckled that the nonprofit world was one of the few places she could use all her degrees which are in social work, psychology, and accounting.
+Lynn always chuckled that the nonprofit world was one of the few places she could use all her degrees, which are in social work, psychology, and accounting.
 She owned her own tax accounting firm for 15 years before joining LVMC.
 Lynn is a world traveler, an avid reader, and, the proud owner of a miniature schnauzer.

 Click to view Senior Staff